Inkerman Parish, New Brunswick

-Inkerman is a civil parish in Gloucester County, New Brunswick, Canada.
+Inkerman is a geographic parish in Gloucester County, New Brunswick, Canada.

 For governance purposes it is divided between the towns of Caraquet, Hautes-Terres, and Shippagan, the Pokemouche 13 Indian reserve, the regional municipality of Tracadie; all are members of the Acadian Peninsula Regional Service Commission.

 Prior to the 2023 governance reform, the parish was divided between Tracadie and the local service districts of Evangéline, Inkerman Centre, Landry Office, Maltempec, and Pokemouche.

 The local service district of the same name, which included only part of the parish, was amalgamated into the Regional Municipality of Grand Tracadie–Sheila on July 1, 2014, causing some misunderstanding of its status.

 Origin of name

 The parish is named after the Battle of Inkerman in the Crimean War, fought in 1854.

 History

 Inkerman was erected in 1855 from Saumarez Parish.

-In 1870 the boundary with Saumarez Parish was adjusted.
+In 1870, the boundary with Saumarez Parish was adjusted.

-In 1881 the western part of Inkerman was included in the newly erected Saint-Isidore.
+In 1881, the western part of Inkerman was included in the newly erected Saint-Isidore.